AdobeDocs/campaign-classic.en/help/interaction/using/offers-on-an-inbound-channel.md

    ![](assets/offer_inbound_fallback_example_048.png)

-### Creating offer categories in an identified environment {#creating-offer-categories-in-an-identified-environment}
+### Create offer categories in an identified environment {#creating-offer-categories-in-an-identified-environment}

 We are going to create two separate categories: the **Best Offer** category and the **Partner** category, each with two personalized offers.